Radiu-s/Radius-Long-Range-Drone/docs/customLi-ionPack.md

 ## 🌡️ Temperature & Sag

 The P42A cells stay surprisingly cool during cruise.
-Only during full throttle climbs do they warm up a bit — nothing alarming.
+Only during full throttle climbs do they warm up a bit, nothing alarming.

 Voltage sag is minimal.
 ---